fisho-park/fishochain/docs/01_nodeos/index.md

 ## Introduction

-`nodeos` is the core service daemon that runs on every EOSIO node.
+`nodeos` is the core service daemon that runs on every FOC node.
 It can be configured to process smart contracts, validate transactions, produce blocks containing valid transactions, and confirm blocks to record them on the blockchain.

 ## Installation

-`nodeos` is distributed as part of the [EOSIO software suite](https://github.com/EOSIO/eos/blob/master/README.md).
-To install `nodeos`, visit the [EOSIO Software Installation](../00_install/index.md) section.
+`nodeos` is distributed as part of the [FOC software suite](https://github.com/FOC/eos/blob/master/README.md).
+To install `nodeos`, visit the [FOC Software Installation](../00_install/index.md) section.

 ## Explore